 I'm really passionate about addressing this topic -- about sharing what I've learned when it comes to eating intuitively with food restrictions -- because, after fighting my way through an eating disorder and disordered relationship with food, I'm not comfortable with another diet... even if the diet is "for my health".

 I had learned that my mental and emotional well-being were important, maybe even just as important as my physical health.
 Living a life that felt controlled by food... living in a mind that could think of nothing besides losing weight before the next big event or counteracting something I'd just ate... this wasn't the way I wanted things to go anymore.

 So, when I thought about food restrictions and cutting some things out in support of my physical challenges and in hopes of getting off medication, I was skeptical - and frustrated - to say the least.

 I didn't ask for an autoimmune disease.

 I didn't ask for sensitivity to certain foods.

 I didn't want to be told that eating "for my health" should be motivation enough.

 I didn't want to hear that willpower was what I lacked.

 I'd done that already.
 I didn't want to go back.

 So, like I do with most things nowadays, I took to Google for help.
 I wanted to know how I could implement healing practices and foods... while following the principles of intuitive eating (a practice that helped me heal my relationship with food and body in the first place).
-Essentially, I wanted to know how to eat intuitively with food allergies.
+Essentially, I wanted to know how to eat intuitively with food restrictions.